-What Is an Orthopaedic Surgeon?
+What Is an Orthopedic Surgeon?

-An orthopaedic surgeon is a physician who specializes in diagnosing and treating injuries and conditions that affect the body’s bones, muscles, joints, ligament, tendons, cartilage, and nerves.
+An orthopedic surgeon is a physician who specializes in diagnosing and treating injuries and conditions that affect the body’s bones, muscles, joints, ligament, tendons, cartilage, and nerves.
 Together, these structures form the musculoskeletal system.

 Some orthopedic surgeons subspecialize in treating certain body parts, such as the hand and wrist; foot and ankle; shoulder and elbow; hip; knee; or spine (neck and back).
 Some subspecialize in a specific field of orthopedics, such as sports medicine, joint replacement (reconstructive surgery), pediatrics, trauma, or oncology (bone tumors).
 They are not mutually exclusive; orthopedic surgeons may further devote themselves to an even smaller subset of patients, such as hip and knee joint replacement, or pediatric sports medicine.

 The more an orthopedic surgeon specializes, the more training they have completed.
 At a minimum, all orthopedic surgeons undergo 13 years of academic education and post-graduate training, including:

 - Four years at a college or university to obtain an undergraduate degree